facexteam/facex-tools-utils/README.md

 Tools for killing linux processes.

 ## qrsctl
-Qiniu qrsctl supports upload files to buckets in your qiniu account.
+Qiniu qrsctl uploads/downloads files to/from buckets in your qiniu account.

 Mainly used to upload single file.

 ## qshell
-Qiniu qshell (more powerful than qrsctl) supports upload files to buckets in your qiniu account.
+Qiniu qshell (more powerful than qrsctl) uploads/downloads files to/from buckets in your qiniu account.

 Mainly used to upload files under a root dir.